-Groundhog Day is an astronomy holiday | EarthSky.org
+Groundhog Day is an astronomy holiday

-Punxsutawney Phil, the great weather prognosticator.
-By far the most famous of the February 2 shadow-seeking groundhogs is Punxsutawney Phil in Punxsutawney, in western Pennsylvania, which calls itself:
+By far the most famous of the February 2 shadow-seeking groundhogs is Punxsutawney Phil in Punxsutawney, in western Pennsylvania, which calls itself the:

 … original home of the great weather prognosticator, His Majesty, the Punxsutawney Groundhog.

-Since 1887, members of the Punxsutawney Groundhog Club have held public celebrations of Groundhog Day.
-Punxsutawney is where Bill Murray was in the movie Groundhog Day.
-From the looks of things … a good time is had by all.
+In most years (but not 2021), members of the Punxsutawney Groundhog Club hold public celebrations of Groundhog Day.
+The February 2 celebration was captured in the Bill Murray movie Groundhog Day, over and over and over again.

 How accurate is Phil?
 NOAA’s National Climatic Data Center says Phil’s forecasts have shown no predictive skill in recent years.

-Groundhog Day has its roots in astronomy.
-What you might not know is that Groundhog Day is really an astronomical holiday.

-It’s an event that takes place in Earth’s orbit around the sun, as we move between the solstices and equinoxes.
-In other words, Groundhog Day falls more or less midway between the December solstice and the March equinox.
-Each cross-quarter day is actually a collection of dates, and various traditions celebrate various holidays at this time.
-February 2 is the year’s first cross-quarter day.

-Of course, the division of the year into segments is common to many cultures.
-Our ancestors were more aware of the sun’s movements across the sky than we are, since their plantings and harvests depended on it.

-Groundhog Day in various cultures.
+Phil gets it right about 35-40% of the time.

 In the Celtic calendar, the year is also divided into quarter days (equinoxes and solstices) and cross-quarter days on a great neo-pagan wheel of the year.
-Thus, just as February 2 is marked by the celebration of Candlemas by some Christians, such as the Roman Catholics, in contemporary paganism, this day is called Imbolc and is considered a traditional time for initiations.
+So, just as February 2 is marked by the celebration of Candlemas by some Christians, such as the Roman Catholics, in contemporary paganism this day is called Imbolc and is considered a traditional time for initiations.

 The celebration of Groundhog Day came to America along with immigrants from Great Britain and Germany.
 The tradition can be traced to early Christians in Europe, when a hedgehog was said to look for his shadow on Candlemas Day.